 Rutherford was a prolific experimentalist and produced a large amount of groundbreaking work in the newly emerging field of nuclear science.
 Rutherford discovered two types of radiation, one that was positive and one that was negative.
 He also found that the radioactivity decreases in magnitude over time.
 Rutherford separated the known types radiation into three groups: alpha, beta, and gamma radiation.
 Rutherford received a Nobel Prize in Chemistry for his work on radioactivity.

 Rutherford is most famous for his experimental work, particularly his gold foil experiment.
 He completed this experiment with assistance from Hans Geiger while at the University of Manchester.
 In this experiment, he fired alpha particles (helium nuclei) at a piece of thin gold foil.
 He found that the majority of the alpha particles went straight through the foil, but a few were deflected at very large angles.
-He remarked, “It was almost as incredible as if you fired a 15-inch shell at a piece of tissue paper and it came back and hit you.”
 From this experiment he concluded that the atom must have a dense, small, and positively charged nucleus, revolutionizing the way we think about the structure of the atom.
 Rutherford’s model was eventually succeeded by the Bohr model, but he continued to study the nucleus and proved that the hydrogen nucleus is present in other nuclei, widely accepted as the discovery of the proton.
 He also predicted the existence of a neutron which was later discovered by James Chadwick.
-Rutherford took over the Cavendish laboratory in 1919 and oversaw many other nobel prize winning discoveries, such as Francis Aston and his discovery of different isotopes
+Rutherford took over the Cavendish laboratory in 1919 and oversaw many other Nobel Prize winning discoveries, such as Francis Aston and his discovery of different isotopes

 The element rutherfordium is named after him.
 In 1914 Rutherford was knighted.
 He died in Cambridge, England on October 19, 1937.
 He was buried in the nave of Westminster Abbey near Isaac Newton and Lord Kelvin.